gkoscevic/HS-WP-dev-eval_gkoscevic/README.md

     * Right now all we are doing is outputting the postal code based on a user's IP.
 If we were doing this project in production for a real partner I would suggest we utilize categories or tags in the `Gutters` custom post type to define which gutters are available (or not-available) in certain locations.
 At this point we could use that taxonomy in conjunction with the user's location data to give the user an accurate availability.

 ### Home Page
+* PHP structure and functionality
+   * The home page is fairly static at the moment.
+The main hero is all customizable within the admin and so is each Gutter within the Gutter post type.
+However, after working through the site and discovering Gutenberg blocks I would've leveraged those to build out the entire homepage within the admin editor and utilize custom `shortcodes` and Gutenberg blocks to allow the editor to add and edit dynamic pieces of the page such as the "Types of Gutters" and "Testimonials" section.
 * Testimonials
   * Based on time constraints, I wasn't able to complete this portion of the home page, but I did want to outline how I would go about accomplishing this.
-To render testimonials for the user I would've set up a custom-post-type that would've allowed an admin user to enter the name, review and product picture for each customer's testimony.
-To render this on the home page I would've used a simple `WP_Query` to retrieve the testimonials and then loop over them to output them on the page.
+  * To render testimonials for the user I would set up a custom-post-type that would allow a content editor to enter the name, review and product picture for each customer's testimony.
+  * To output these testimonials on the homepage I would've created a custom `shortcode` to allow for injecting the content from within the page editor

 ## Project Set Up